The PayPal REST APIs use webhooks for event notification.

 Click Save.
 The dashboard shows your webhook listener URL, the ID for the webhook, and the events to which you subscribed your app.

-You can use this webhook ID to perform these Webhooks API operations:
+You can use this webhook ID to complete these Webhooks API operations:

 Verify event notifications